What our Conclusions for Informative Texts 2 lesson plan includes

 The practice worksheet has two boxes.
 The first box contains a short passage of text.
 The second box contains blank lines.
 Students will read the passage, which is an introduction paragraph.
 Then they will write a conclusion for the text in the space provided.

-INFORMATIVE TEXT CONCLUSIONS HOMEWORK ASSIGNMENT
+CONCLUSIONS FOR INFORMATIVE TEXTS 2 HOMEWORK ASSIGNMENT

 This homework assignment requires students to read an introduction and reword it into a conclusion.
 Then they must again reword their conclusion into their own introduction.
 They cannot copy the original.